PHIDELIST/AWS-CDK-micro-ETL-pipeline/README.md

 5. cdk synth
 6. cdk deploy

+### Usage
+1. use `python scripts/upload_to_s3.py` to upload your raw data to input s3 bucket.
+2. use `python scripts/run_athena_query.py` to query your processed data in output s3 bucket through Athena. feel free to modify the sql query in `run_athena_query.py` to suite your needs.

 ### Clean up
 This will remove all resources created by this project from you AWS account
 1. cdk destroy